 Your little one is now waking up to the world in a new way.
 Finally they are able to use their hands to explore - and it is likely that they are spending a lot of their time holding, shaking, passing, tasting and throwing things.
 In these months your baby will gain so much coordination, concentration and knowledge of the world.
 With conscious effort and a prepared environment we can greatly assist our little explorers in their endeavors.

-Keep the items simple.
+- Keep the items simple.
 Too many patterns or colors will be overstimulating to your little one.

-Make sure they are safe.
-Watch out for any little components that could drop off onto your little one’s face - glitter or glued on eyes, for example.
+- Watch out for any little components that could drop off onto your little one’s face - glitter or glued on eyes, for example.

 - Choose things that are interesting from the viewpoint of your baby.

 - Keep away from anything that moves mechanically.
 Using these items works against our goal in helping your baby learn about movement and gain coordination!

 - Keep away from items that flash or create their own sounds.
 These can be overstimulating and take away from the learning process.

 - Observe your little one, give them time to explore and practice!

 - Change the tactile mobiles every few days or as soon as you see interest waning.